Generative AI vs Statistical AI in recruiting

 Statistical AI finds patterns in data to predict or classify.
 It scores, ranks, or recommends based on historical inputs.

-Examples: resume screening models, sourcing recommendation engines, attrition prediction tools.
+Examples: scoring models, recommendation engines, outcome prediction tools.

 Same label.
 Different technology.
 Different risks.